Sign In Register

 Is Farmington a Good Place to Live?

-Based on current data, Farmington receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include high health insurance coverage.
+Based on current data, Farmington receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include low crime rates, abundant sunshine, a low poverty rate, high health insurance coverage.
 Areas to be aware of include below-average incomes.
-Farmington offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Farmington has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs

 The median household income in Farmington is $55,750, 26% below the national average of $75,149.
 Unemployment stands at 3.9%, indicating a healthy job market.
-14.0% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 28 minutes.

 Cost of Living & Housing